eigenfoo/old-eigenfoo.github.io/_posts/2019-03-09-deep-autoregressive-models.md

-     * There are two main ways capture these many patterns at these many different time scales: either make the receptive field of your model _extremely_ wide (e.g. through dilated convolutions), or pull some other, model-specific or data-specific trick.
+     * There are two main ways capture these many patterns at these many different time scales: either make the receptive field of your model _extremely_ wide (e.g. through dilated convolutions), or condition your model on a subsampled version of your generated output, which is in turn produced by an unconditioned model.
-         + WaveNet uses "context stacks".
+         + Google DeepMind composes an unconditional PixelRNN with one or more conditional PixelRNNs to form a so-called "multi-scale" PixelRNN: the first PixelRNN generates a lower-resolution image that conditions the subsequent PixelRNNs.
-         + Google DeepMind composed _several_ PixelRNNs to form a so-called "multi-scale" PixelRNN.
+         + WaveNet employs a technique and calls them "context stacks".

 7. How the hell can any of this stuff work?
      * RNNs are theoretically more expressive and powerful than autoregressive